mindsdb/mindsdb/mindsdb/integrations/handlers/monkeylearn_handler/README.md

 ### Briefly describe what ML framework does this handler integrate to Mindsdb, and how ?

 This handler integrates Mindsdb to Monkeylearn.
-Monkeylearn is a tool to which comes with prebuilt & custom Machine learning models code free.
+Monkeylearn is a tool which comes with prebuilt & custom Machine learning models code free.
 It simplifies text analytics with templates, like Keyword + Classification template and Business templates.
-MonkeyLearn integrates with Mindsdb with the help of **REST API** .It can be used to classify text according to user needs and field of interest like business, reviews, comments and customer-feedback.
+MonkeyLearn integrates with Mindsdb with the help of monkeylearn's **REST API** .It can be used to classify text according to user needs and field of interest like business, reviews, comments and customer-feedback.

 ### Why is this integration useful?
 What does the ideal predictive use case for this integration look like?
 When would you definitely not use this integration?